Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Introduction

-\item An MCMC algorithm that uses a global proposal to potentially update multiple edges, which can improve model search under multi-modal posteriors.
-The proposal leverages that posterior probabilities for a connected linear regression problem concentrate on the same models as the GGM, provided that the conditioned upon $\Omega_{-j-j}$ is close to the data-generating $\Omega_{-j-j}^0$.
+\item a global proposal that can update multiple edges in $\Omega_{\cdot j}$; the proposal uses a linear regression posterior that concentrates on the same models as the GGM, provided that the conditioned upon $\Omega_{-j,-j}$ is close to the data-generating $\Omega_{-j,-j}^0$;

-\item We prove fast mixing for both algorithms, under sparsity assumptions.
-When the conditioned-upon $\Omega_{-j,-j}^0$ is close to $\Omega^0$, our spectral gap bounds are analogous to the best known in linear regression.
-We also provide conditions for posterior concentration and mixing when $\Omega_{-j,-j}$ is farther from $\Omega_{-j,-j}^0$.
+\item we prove fast mixing (dimension-free) for both proposals, under sparsity assumptions, relative to an (computationally infeasible) ideal Gibbs sampler that draws $\Omega_{\cdot j}$ exactly from its conditional.
+We also prove that the ideal Gibbs is geometrically ergodic.

 \item We show empirically that our algorithms enable exact Bayesian inference at a computational efficiency (accuracy vs. clock time) that is comparable to pseudo-likelihood methods, and an order-of-magnitude better than the fastest exact Bayesian algorithms.